11 Days Through the Italian Dolomites and Austrian Alps: A Hiking and Road Trip Adventure

 Rifugio Odle (Geisler Alm), Santa Maddalena, 39040 Funes (Villnoss), South Tyrol, Italy

 After lunch, we stayed on the terrace a little longer, taking photos and soaking in the stillness of the valley before beginning our descent.
-The return hike offered sweeping, ever-changing views of the Dolomites glowing in the soft afternoon light.
+The return hike offered sweeping, ever-changing views of the Dolomites.

 Rifugio Odle (Geisler Alm), Santa Maddalena, 39040 Funes (Villnoss), South Tyrol, Italy